liherz/Biostats_ETHZ/README.md

 ## Learning Objective
 Familiarity with common and basic methods of biostatistics and ability to perform simple analyses using R and interpret statistical plots and analyisis results.

+## Material
+You can download all material from the directories in this repository by clicking on the file and then choose download from dropdown or by forking the repo.

 ## Exam
 tba